Thomas Moore: London society and first success

 In 1801, Moore hazarded a collection of his own verse: Poetical Works of the Late Thomas Little Esq..
 The pseudonym may have been advised by their juvenile eroticism.
 Moore's celebration of kisses and embraces skirted contemporary standards of propriety.
 When these tightened in the Victorian era, they were to put an end to what was a relative publishing success.

 Travels and family

 Observations of America and duel with critic

 In the hope of future advancement, Moore reluctantly sailed from London in 1803 to take up a government post secured through the favours of Francis Rawdon-Hastings, 2nd Earl of Moira.
-Lord Moira was a man distinct in his class for having, on the eve of the rebellion in Ireland, continued to protest government and loyalist outrages, and to have urged a policy of conciliation.
+Lord Moira was a man distinct in his class for having, on the eve of the rebellion in Ireland, continued to protest against government and loyalist outrages, and to have urged a policy of conciliation.
 Moore was to be the registrar of the Admiralty Prize Court in Bermuda.
 Although as late as 1925 still recalled as "the poet laureate" of the island, Moore found life on Bermuda sufficiently dull that after six months he appointed a deputy and left for an extended tour of North America.
-As in London, Moore secured high-society introductions in the United States including to the President, Thomas Jefferson.
-Repelled by the provincialism of the average American, Moore consorted with exiled European aristocrats, come to recover their fortunes, and with oligarchic Federalists from whom he received what he later conceded was a "twisted and tainted" view of the new republic.